Daniele Polencic

 Load balancing and scaling long-lived connections in Kubernetes

 TL;DR: Kubernetes doesn't load balance long-lived connections, and some Pods might receive more requests than others.
-If you're using HTTP/2, gRPC, RSockets, AMQP or any other long-lived connection such as a database connection, you might want to consider client-side load balancing.
+Consider client-side load balancing or a proxy if you're using HTTP/2, gRPC, RSockets, AMQP, or any other long-lived database connection.

-Kubernetes offers two convenient abstractions to deploy apps: Services and Deployments.
+Kubernetes offers two convenient abstractions for deploying apps: Services and Deployments.

-Each app is deployed as a Pod, and an IP address is assigned to it.
+Each app is deployed as a Pod, and an IP address is assigned.

 Services, on the other hand, are similar to load balancers.